What is diabetes mellitus?

 Are there different types of diabetes mellitus in cats?

-Diabetes mellitus is usually classified into 2 types of disease:
+Diabetes mellitus is usually classified into three types of disease:

-Type I diabetes mellitus results from total or near-complete destruction of the beta cells.
-This appears to be a rare type of diabetes in the cat.
+- Type I diabetes mellitus results from total or near-complete destruction of the beta cells.
+This appears to be an uncommon type of diabetes in the cat.

-Type II diabetes mellitus is different because some insulin-producing cells remain, but the amount of insulin produced is insufficient, there is a delayed response in secreting it, or the tissues of the cat's body are relatively insulin-resistant.
-Obesity is a predisposing factor in type II diabetes, which appears to be the most common type of diabetes in the cat.
+- Type II diabetes mellitus is different, because some insulin-producing cells remain, but the amount of insulin produced is insufficient, or there is a delayed response in secreting it, or the tissues of the cat's body are relatively insulin resistant.
+Obesity is a predisposing factor in type II diabetes, which appears to be the most common type of diabetes (85-95% of cases) in the cat.

 How is diabetes mellitus diagnosed?

-To conserve glucose within the body, the kidneys do not filter glucose out of the blood stream into the urine until an excessive level is reached.
+To conserve glucose within the body, the kidneys do not filter glucose out of the bloodstream and into the urine until an excessive level is reached.
 This means that cats with normal blood glucose levels will not have glucose in the urine.
 Diabetic cats, however, have excessive amounts of glucose in the blood, so it spills into the urine.
-Once blood glucose reaches 180 mg/dl or more, the excess is removed by the kidneys and enters the urine.
+Once blood glucose reaches a certain level, the excess is removed by the kidneys and enters the urine.
 This is why cats and people with diabetes mellitus have sugar in their urine (glucosuria).

 How is diabetes mellitus treated in cats?